-At the test case Las Rivers on the Ariège in France, scientists from CNRS/Institute Pprime conducted hydraulic measurements and fish tests to investigate the efficiency of downstream migration solutions for Atlantic salmon smolts and silver eels.
+At the test case Las Rivers on the Ariège in France, scientists from CNRS/Institute Pprime and from OBF conducted hydraulic measurements and fish tests to investigate the efficiency of downstream migration solutions for Atlantic salmon smolts and silver eels.
 The Las Rives test case is a medium hydropower plant (HPP) with a fish friendly water intake where an inclined bar rack with several technical solutions for downstream migration was tested.

 At Las Rives hydropower plant, a new downstream migration device was built in 2015 in order to protect downstream migrating fishes (atlantic salmon smolts and silver eels) from passing through the turbines.
 This device is located at the head of the headrace channel.
 It is an inclined bar rack (barspacing 20 mm, inclination 26° to the horizontal) combined with 3 outlets at the top of the bar rack.
 The downstream migration discharge (1.35 m³/s) is collected in the downstream migration duct and is controlled by a weir.
 Then the discharge is evacuated to the bypassed reach through a channel.

 The effectiveness of the fish-friendly water intake was studies in the framework of the project FIThydro and of the project EFIGRI during two downstream migration periods for Atlantic salmon smolts (spring 2017 & 2018) and silver eels (autumn/winter 2017/18 & 2018/19).
 The efficiency of the inclined low bar spacing trashrack has been validated by radio telemetry for smolts (81% of efficiency) and eels (100% of efficiency).
 No cumulative effect on different successive HPPs has been shown during these tests.
 Depending on the river discharge, the fishes use bypasses as well as the overspill weir.